 These permits are issued under the Territory Parks and Wildlife Conservation Act 2006 and the Territory Parks and Wildlife Conservation By-Laws.

-Note: If you intend to conduct any activity that is different to a normal recreational activity and you are unsure if a permit is required you should contact the NT Parks and Wildlife Service’s Permits Office for further information on Ph: 08) 8999 4486 or email: firstname.lastname@example.org .
+Note: If you intend to conduct any activity that is different to a normal recreational activity and you are unsure if a permit is required you should contact the NT Parks and Wildlife Commission’s Permits Office for further information on Ph: 08) 8999 4486 or email: firstname.lastname@example.org .